ymercad0/ymercad0/README.md

 ### About Me
 * I'm a software engineering student at the University of Puerto Rico at Mayagüez🐾.
-* Currently seeking internships or co-ops in software development.
+* Incoming NVIDIA Intern.
-* Completed Coursework: Advanced Programming, Data Structures & Algorithms
+* Completed Coursework: Advanced Programming, Data Structures & Algorithms, Intro to SWE & Development
 * Fluent in: Python🐍, Java☕, & C++❗️

 <details>